homeaudio/node-sonos/README.md

 2. I've tried to leave JSdocs where the comment is still helpful and relevent.
 I've removed typing information from here (DRI).
 3. I've adapted ES2015 style classes, which I personally find much more legible.

-There's lots of other changes, but I'll have to come back and state then clearly against what is currently on master if there is further interest in this fork.
+There's lots of other changes, but I'll have to come back and state then clearly against what is currently on @bencevans branch if there is further interest in this fork.

 ## Examples